Why Am I Not Getting Calls From Google Ads?

 2. Low Ad Visibility

 Challenge: One of the major challenges in getting phone calls is low ad visibility.
-It happens when your bids may be too low or when your ad quality is poor.
-It restricts the advertisements from appearing on the first page of search results.
+This happens when your bids are too low or when your ad quality is poor.
+It restricts advertisements from appearing on the first page of search results.

 It also makes it more difficult for your adverts to appear where potential customers are searching.

-Solution: Start with increasing your bids on Ads.
-Focus on improving your ad quality by incorporating call-related keywords and strong Call To Action (CTA).
-Make sure that the way you advertise will meet the demands of the people you are trying to reach.
+Solution: Start by increasing your ad bids.
+Focus on improving your ad quality by incorporating call-related keywords and strong Call-to-Action (CTA).
+Make sure that the way you advertise meets the demands of the people you are trying to reach.

-Making these changes will make your ads more noticeable, which will help you attract more attention and raise the likelihood that you will receive more calls or clicks.
+Making these changes will make your ads more noticeable, which will help you attract more attention and raise the likelihood of receiving more calls or clicks.

 3. Using Irrelevant Keywords:

-Challenge: Using irrelevant keywords prevents your adverts from reaching the targeted audience.
-Using the wrong keywords not only reduces the ad’s visibility but also reduces the number of conversions from the ad.
+Challenge: Using irrelevant keywords prevents your ads from reaching the targeted audience.
+Using the wrong keywords reduces the ad’s visibility and the number of conversions.

-Irrelevant keywords end up displaying your advertisements to people who have no interest in your product or service.
+Irrelevant keywords display your advertisements to people who are not interested in your product or service.

 Solution: You can fix this by using keyword research tools to find the right keywords with high search volume and less competition to reach more audiences.

-To increase calls or reservations, concentrate on long tail keywords such as “emergency hospital near me.”
+Concentrate on long-tail keywords such as “emergency hospital near me” to increase calls or reservations.
 Since long-tail keywords capture a user’s precise intent, they tend to have a higher conversion rate.

-Also, Use negative keywords to keep your advertising from appearing in irrelevant searches.
-By doing this, you can focus your spending on users who have a higher conversion rate.
+Also, use negative keywords to prevent your advertising from appearing in irrelevant searches.
+This will allow you to focus your spending on users with a higher conversion rate.

 4. Poor Ad Copy: